 This portable solar generator is of the briefcase variant – and is super light and very easy to carry and move about.

-However, its major drawback is its (relatively) small battery that is rated only 16Ah.
+However, its major drawback is its (relatively) small battery which is rated at only 16Ah.

 9. Kalisaya KP 401 Portable Solar Generator